-How and why does music make us move?
-This project will investigate how music influences what we may call micromotion, such as the tiny motion observed when people try to stand still.
+Human Bodily Micromotion in Music Perception and Interaction (MICRO) investigates how music influences what we may call micromotion, such as the tiny motion observed when people try to stand still.

-One main goal is to improve computers' capability to listen to and understand music, and to conceive technologies to facilitate music understanding and appreciation.
+MIRAGE - A Comprehensive AI-Based System for Advanced Music Analysis.
+One main goal of the project is to improve computers' capability to listen to and understand music, and to conceive technologies to facilitate music understanding and appreciation.
 One main application is to make music more accessible and engaging.

 NordicSMC is a network project aimed at develop sound and music computing research excellency in the Nordic countries.